an-minyoung/an-minyoung.github.io/_posts/2019-11-20-perceptrons.markdown

 | Input 3 | 1          | 0          | 1          | 1      |
 | Input 4 | 0          | 1          | 1          | 1      |

-Using [perceptron.py](https://github.com/alexanderhay2020/alexanderhay2020.github.io/blob/master/assets/py/perceptron.py), linked at the top of this page, demonstrates the algorithm and predicted output.
+Using [perceptron.py](https://github.com/alexanderhay2020/alexanderhay2020.github.io/blob/master/assets/py/perceptron.py), linked at the top of this page as "GitHub 1", demonstrates the algorithm and predicted output.
 Given the input array and initial weights adjusted
 200​ times, the predicted results are as follows:

 |         | Variable 1 | Variable 2 | Variable 3 | Output |